henrykrumb/ATC3DGTracker/README.md

     of the device.

     This means, basically, finding the udev configuration file that has libusb and fixing it so that it says MODE="0664", GROUP="libusb".
-You can

-    copy 99-libusb.rules to /lib/udev/rules.d/

-    as well.

     In order to get the device to fall into libusb we had to execute

       rmmod ehci_hcd